 Finally, let’s take a look at what I consider to be the workhorse of the landscape.
 Let’s say you have a huge bed to fill in.
 An 8 count, 4.5 inch shuttle tray of pots isn’t going to cut it.
 This is where 32 count bedding flats are a great choice.
 It’s even in the name!
 What these plants lack in initial size, they make up for in their numbers and ability to grow to fill in a bed.
 Since they are small plants starting off, they will need a bit more care and patience to grow to a finished size.
 However, that’s part of the fun of gardening.

-Marketers may cringe at what I said above, but I wanted to be realistic about planning a beautiful landscape on a budget.
-It’s always a balance between something that is fully grown and something that takes a bit more work.
+When it comes to garden planning, it’s always a balance between something that is fully grown and something that takes a bit more work.
+However, the work is half the fun of gardening.
+Nurturing your plants and watching them grow into a beautiful display during the summer is incredibly rewarding.
 Don’t forget our container size options when planning your garden this spring.